MelvinQM/IOT-Personal/docs/uxd/concept_design.md

   <img src="/../assets/images/product_concept.png" alt="productconcept">
 </div>

 I wanted to put my own spin on it.
 The controller will have a gyroscope in it allowing it to serve as a motion controller.
 Similair to the Wii but not exactly as the wii uses a different technique.
-I wish to emulate the easy of use of the Wii controller but using a different technique.
+I wish to emulate the ease of use of the Wii controller but using a different technique.

-Additionally the controller will be wireless and communicate with the display through a bluetooth connection.
+Additionally the controller will be wireless and communicate with the display through an UDP connection.
 This will allow the controller to tell the display where to move the cursor.

 ### 1.1 User Needs
 - **Inclusive Age Range**: The system should cater to users of all ages, from retro game enjoyers of old to young kids.
 This allows more people to enjoy the product and increase the amount of possible users.